mjcull/R4H2O/manuscript/5_case_study_2.md

 {width: 80%}
 ![Figure 5.5: Personal Involvement Index results.](resources/session5/pii_boxplot.png)

+D> Do you notice anything unusual in this data?
+What conclusion might you draw from this pattern?

+We have not yet determined the level of involvement, as requested in the problem statement.
+We hold this back until we look at analysing data with Tidyverse in the third case study.

 The [next chapter](#dataproducts) looks at methods to publish results through data products s that we can share our beautiful visualisations and analysis.